 LABEL DESCRIPTION Active Select to enable or disable this queue.
 Name Enter the descriptive name of this queue.
-Interface Select the interface to which this queue is applied.
 Priority Select the priority level (from 1 to 7) of this queue.
 The larger the number, the higher the priority level.
 Traffic assigned to higher priority queues gets through faster while traffic in lower priority queues is dropped if the network is congested.
 Weight Select the weight (from 1 to 15) of this queue.
 If two queues have the same priority level, the ZyXEL Device divides the bandwidth across the queues according to their weights.
 Queues with larger weights get more bandwidth than queues with smaller weights.
 Rate Limit Specify the maximum transmission rate (in Kbps) allowed for traffic on this queue.
 Apply Click Apply to save your changes.
 Back Click Back to return to the previous screen without saving.